nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/adk-assets-development-kit.md

 ### Mannequin Skeleton
 #### `NanosWorld/Characters/Common/SKEL_Mannequin`

 To be able to create Skeletal \(Character\) Meshes which work with our [Character](/scripting-reference/classes/character.mdx) class, you must set your Skeletal Mesh to use our **Mannequin Skeleton**.
-This Skeleton is the same as Unreal Engine 5 default Mannequin, so any Skeletal Mesh which uses UE4’s Mannequin Skeleton will work for us!
+This Skeleton is the same as Unreal Engine 5 default Mannequin, so any Skeletal Mesh which uses UE4's Mannequin Skeleton will work for us!

-To change a Skeletal Mesh’s Skeleton: right click on it &gt;&gt; Skeleton &gt;&gt; Assign Skeleton and change it to our `SKEL_Mannequin`.
+To change a Skeletal Mesh's Skeleton: right click on it &gt;&gt; Skeleton &gt;&gt; Assign Skeleton and change it to our `SKEL_Mannequin`.

 ![](/img/docs/adk-06.webp)

 ### Thumbnail Generator
 #### `NanosWorld/Blueprints/Utility/ThumbnailGenerator`

-We’ve shipped a **Thumbnail Generator** tool to help you generating `.jpg` images of your assets.
+We've shipped a **Thumbnail Generator** tool to help you generating `.jpg` images of your assets.
 To use that, just open **ThumbnailGenerator** level and hit Play.
 Then you will be able to define a folder for search the assets \(currently only Static and Skeletal Meshes are supported\) and a folder to save the images \(.jpg\).
 You can optionally keep the directory hierarchy in the output folder or save all images in the same folder.
 Once you hit **Generate**, it will start loading all assets and taking a photo from them.

 :::info